GameCult/gamecult-grav/pages/01.home/02._highlights/features.md

         icon: 'fa fa-clipboard'
         iconcolor: '#454d5d'
         header: Transparent
-        text: 'Our Labor Platform lets anyone see where the money is going'
+        text: 'Our Labor Platform lets everyone see where the money is going'
         url: /labor-platform
         target: false
     -